 The NSWA Mentorship Program is designed to foster knowledge-sharing and community among members, to share career advice, and grow in their professions.
 You can do this by becoming a mentor, a mentee, both a mentor and a mentee, or as an accountability partner.
 There is something for everyone.
 You just need to be committed to sharing your knowledge and experience and to attaining your goals.

-To participate in the program, you must be a current member of NSWA, who is willing to work with your mentor/mentee/accountability partner for the next year.
+To participate in the program, you must be a current member of NSWA, who is willing to work with your mentor/mentee/accountability partner.
 You can be at any stage in your career.
 You may be new to science writing, shifting from staff journalist to freelance writing, formulating a book proposal, getting ready to move from freelancing to teaching, or anywhere in between.

 You are welcome to apply to be a mentor, mentee, both mentor and mentee, or an accountability partner.